astroumd/lmtoy/docs/webrun.md

    expects a PID below a WORK_LMT

+## Example scenarios

+The current lmtoy/docs/ui slides suggest the following workflow, perhaps in a Previous/Next series?

+This is the suggested workflow for SEQ/Map

+1. sessions:  select a session
+2. sources:   select one or more sessions
+3. obsnums:   select one or more sources, also pick a bank (and what about freq setup)
+4. beams (SEQ): select which beams to keep, and what time ranges to reject   [bank confusion]
+5. baselines (SEQ): select spectral range where baselines are to be measured
+6. calibrations (SEQ): how spectra are calibrated
+7. gridding (SEQ): how map is gridded: mapsize, resolution, cell
+8. output:  overall flow, output products etc.

 ## Open Questions

 Q1: How many compute nodes do we give the PI.
 One for all PIs?